How POTS is Diagnosed & Tested

 Patient History and Symptom Discussion

 A doctor who diagnoses POTS will review your symptoms and medical history to help make the right diagnosis.
 This includes asking when symptoms began, their frequency, and what triggers or worsens them.
-Many online POTS symptoms quizzes ask about specific triggers, such as heat or dehydration, to assess the likelihood of the condition.
+Many online POTS symptoms ask about specific triggers, such as heat or dehydration, to assess the likelihood of the condition.

 As someone preparing for an ACLS course, you’ll learn to listen carefully and ask open-ended questions.
 For example, asking patients how long they can stand before symptoms appear can provide valuable information.